gbrgabe/networking-lab/office-lab-networking/README.md

 Real network configurations implemented on top of the sysadmin-lab environment.

-This section documents the evolution from a basic static IP setup to a more complete network infrastructure, the same way it would grow in a real small corporate environment.
+On this section I'll document the evolution from a basic static IP setup to a more complete network infrastructure, simulating how it would grow in a real small corporate environment.
 ---

 ## 01 - DHCP